coffebar/telegram-claude-relay/README.md

 - **System Monitoring**: Built-in status checks and log streaming
 - **Diff Formatting**: Code edits displayed in unified diff format for easy review
 - **CWD-based Hook Filtering**: Only processes hooks from Claude instance in the tmux session
+- **Smart Format Conversion**: Automatically converts Claude's standard markdown to Telegram-compatible format by using `telegramify-markdown`

 ## Configuration